EricwentwithCyber/Azure-SIEM-Lab/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics I measured in our insecure environment for 24 hours:
 Start Time 2023-12-28 9:41:17
 Stop Time 2023-12-28 9:41:17